There are direct flights from Taipei to about 100 cities in Chinese mainland offered by many airlines including non-Chinese ones.

 Xiamen and Quanzhou to Kinmen Island Ferry

-There are also ferry services between Xiamen and Quanzhou on the mainland and the Taiwanese Kinmen Island.
+There are also ferry services between Xiamen and Quanzhou on the Chinese mainland and the Taiwanese Kinmen Island.

 Taiwanese intercity buses are known for their comfort and cleanliness.
 There are both government-run and private bus companies that offer intercity bus services.